benbenbenbenbenbenbenbenbenben/webex-teams-bot-guide/README.md

 We will have our ```chatbot.py``` file run the logic for checking if the users message (obtained from step 2 above) matches any keyword in the array.

-If we find a match then our conditional if statement returns true and it will proceed to post a message to the Webex room.
+If we find a match then our conditional if statement returns **true** and it will proceed to post a message to the Webex room.
 For this again we will use ```chatbot.py```, passing the payload which contains the room id, the text we want to respond and our headers:

 ```py
     # Respond To Users Messages
     if message_contains(message, ['hello', 'hi', 'greetings', 'gday']):
         post_message(payload,'Hello Human', headers)
 ```
+---
 ### Chatbot (GET and POST)
 As we built in our ```main.py``` file, have 3 functions to build in our ```chatbot.py``` file:
 1. Get the message text